LoyolaChicagoCS/ssl/source/members/undergraduate-researchers-pages/alexRose.rst

 --------------

 * Web Development
-* The History of Computing
+* The history of computing

 Research Projects
 -----------------